rivers, rocks, rock-pools, minerals, moths, sky and land are just a few themes included in the following talks:

 “Many people are under the impression that science and art are separate phenomena, but the illustrated talk by Sue Purcell showed this not to be the case.
 Geological land-forms, rocks and fossils have inspired artists for generations from Leonardo da Vinci ( and probably before) to the present day.

 Throughout the talk Sue took us on a journey from her early days in art to the present and explained how she uses pencil, acrylic and soft pastels to achieve the desired outcome.
 The art was as varied as the geology.
 From the micro fossil thecae of a graptolite to the frieze of a slate floor”

-As well as providing private tuition to individuals and small groups, tailored to their specific requirements, I have worked with many organisations, including colleges, arts centres and charities, to deliver workshops to both their members and the public.
+An illustrated talk through photographs, drawings & paintings ~ my experiences in the world of workshops, tuition and public art have been very rich: providing tuition to individuals and small groups, tailored to their specific requirements has been a rewarding part of my career.
+I have worked with many organisations, including colleges, arts centres and charities, to deliver workshops to both their members and the public.
 These workshops have given me the opportunity to provide ideas, tuition and support to people with a wide range of abilities, and they have been a very satisfying part of my artistic life.
-The following three projects are ones that I have found particularly rewarding:
+I have selected some examples of projects that I have found particularly memorable: